Linklancien/vplayint/README.md

 - if you want to add a button, all you need is at least 3 function that all take only (mut Appli) in there arguments:
    - ``function`` that is the fonction you want to call when the button is pressed.
-   - ``is_visible`` that return a bool, true if your button is visible and false if it's not.
+   - ``is_visible`` that returns a bool, true if your button is visible and false if it's not.
-   - ``is_actionnable`` that also return a true if the button is actionnable and false if it's not.
+   - ``is_actionnable`` that also returns a true if the button is actionnable and false if it's not.
    Most of the time it is the same as ``is_visible`` but with the ``if !changing_options{} && ...``.